FAQs

 Do you operate a Park & Ride service?

-The Park & Ride service operated from 5pm to 10.30pm in 2023 on our firework nights only - every Saturday in October and the final Sunday 29th October (4pm to 9.30pm).
-The site is Cromford Meadows, Cromford (Sat Nav - DE4 3RQ / 53.110300,-1.553536) - drops off near Illuminations entrance, so better suited to visitors with mobility issues.
+The Park & Ride service operates from 4.30pm to 10.00pm on our firework nights only - every Saturday in October and the final Sunday 27th October.
+The site is Cromford Meadows, Cromford (Sat Nav - DE4 3RQ / 53.110300,-1.553536) - drops off near Illuminations entrance in Pavilion car Park, so better suited to visitors with mobility issues.

 How much does Park & Ride cost?